-Now do your normal sales presentation and record what you say.
-You can use a voice recorder or write down what you say.
+Now do your normal sales presentation and record what you say or write down the main points.
+You can use a voice recorder on most mobile phones.

-Take a piece of paper and draw a line down the middle.
+Take a piece of paper and draw a line down the centre from top to bottom.
 At the top of the left side write Benefits, and on the right Features.

 Listen to the presentation, or look at what you have written.
-For every benefit you presented place a tick in the left hand column, and for every feature tick the right column.
+For every benefit you presented place a tick in the left hand column, and for every feature a tick in the right column.

 A feature is something about the product or service you sell, or what it does.
 A benefit is what the product or service will do for the buyer.

-A feature of this sales presentation training is the test.
-The benefit will be the additional sales you close when you have completed it.
+A feature of this sales presentation training is this test.
+The benefit will be the additional sales you close when you have completed it and take action.

 You can now see how many benefits and how many features you are using in your sales presentation.

 The more benefits you include in your presentation the more customer focused it is.
 Benefits are about the customer, what they want as an end result, the bottom line benefits provided by the features.